Most of the time acid gets a bad rap. When it’s not creeping up your esophagus, it’s melting the Toxic Avenger’s face. It seems it can do no right.

 - How ripe the grapes are when the winemaking process begins.
-Riper grapes have higher levels of acidity.
+Riper grapes have lower levels of acidity.

 - How long a wine is aged.
 Aged wines often undergo a process called malolactic fermentation.
 During that, a wine’s malic acid converts to lactic acid and lowers a wine’s total acidity content.

 - If a winemaker adds acid during the winemaking process.
 Acid can be added during winemaking or after primary alcohol fermentation to affect a wine’s colors, flavors, and aromas.

 There are four primary types of acid found in wine.
 They’re tartaric acid, malic acid, citric acid, and lactic acid.
 Tartaric acid and malic acid account for about 90% of the acid in wine.
 There are many great books out there to learn about wine that can break down the acidity levels in common wine varietals.

 Tartaric acid is the primary acid in wine grapes.
 It’s probably the most durable acid in a wine, and it resists much of the effects of other acids.
 That’s why it’s called a fixed acid.
 That makes it one of the most important parts in stabilizing a wine’s ultimate color and flavor profile.
 The concentration of tartaric acid depends a lot on a grape’s growing climate, soil content, and the grape variety itself.